plojr/stock-exchange/README.md

 - etc.

 For this project, I'm coding in Python, using Visual Studio Code.
 The data are stored in a PostgreSQL database.
 And, for the routes, I'm using Flask framework.

+Prerequisite:
+- In order to store the database password, I chose to set an environment variable called POSTGRESQL_PASSWORD and then use os.environ to get its value.
+- I'm using flask framework, so it must be installed via pip.